happyhourxd/EuchreJ/README.md

 A server needs to exist for the clients to join!

-Run one instace of the startServer.java! -- note the port and ip used!! (if you want a diffrent port it can be changed in that file)
+Run one instace of the startServer.java to start the server!
+Note the port and ip used.
+(If you want a different port, it can be changed in that file.)

-run main on each clinet using the ip of the host of the server and the port selected!
+Run Main.java on each client's device using the ip of the host of the server, and the selected port!
+(All clients can be ran on the same device if necessary.)

-now it should run once all 4 players are connected! the first player and third player are on a team and so are the second and forth!
+Once all 4 players are connected, the game will run.
+The first player and third player are on a team, and so are the second and fourth.

-how to play euchre:
+How to play Euchre:

-first all players select whether they want the trump card in the bottom left. (by ether clicking on it or no thanks)
+First, all players take turns selecting whether they want the trump card in the bottom left.
+If they click on the card, that suit becomes trump.
+If they don't want that suit to be trump, they click no thanks, and the decision passes to the next player.

-if nobody wanted that trump card then players must select a trump suit, going around to each player seeing if they want to select a suit -- if not dealer must select one
+If nobody wanted that suit to be trump, then players must select a trump suit, going around to each player seeing if they want to select a suit.
+If nobody selects a suit, The dealer must select one.

-then play the game!! with normal euchre scoring in the top left!
+Then, play the game!
+Players go around selecting a single card to play.
+Score is displayed in the top right.